 I am dedicated to building a more just and equitable world for artists and creatives, and will consistently use my platform to do so.

 - I am committed to reading about and making space on my platform for antiracism.
 This means I will be studying how I can actively become a better antiracist, as well as lifting the voices of those who are doing the work.

 - I won’t allow hate speech and I am ready to have uncomfortable conversations.
 I refuse to play the respectability politics game.
 I believe people should be held accountable for what they do and say, especially when it causes harm or upholds systems that cause harm.

 - I am educating myself more on colorism, and becoming aware of the privileges I have benefited from as a person who can pass for white.

-- I refuse to perform my gender in a way that makes people comfortable.
+- I refuse to perform my gender in the prescribed way that makes people comfortable.
 I’m big.
 I’m strong.
 I curse.
 And if you’re full of shit, you’re going to get called out on it.